Soya chunks manchurian recipe

-Soya chunks manchurian recipe – Quick, delicious, vegetarian appetizer that can be made under 30 mins.
+Soya chunks manchurian recipe with video and step by step photos – Quick, delicious, vegetarian snack / appetizer that can be made under 30 mins.
 Indo chinese Chilli & Manchurian dishes are a favorite at home and are made once in few months.
 This soya chunks manchurian is very very quick to make since there is not much of chopping or preparation work like we do for other manchurian recipes.

 This can be served as a evening snack or in a meal along with Noodles or Fried rice.
 It is best served immediately after adding the fried chunks to the sauce.